Udone-shima

-Udone-shima (鵜渡根島) is a volcanic, deserted island located in the Philippine Sea approximately 150 km south of Tokyo in between Toshima and Nii-jima, in the northern portion of the Izu archipelago, Japan.
+Udone-shima (鵜渡根島) is a volcanic, deserted island located in the Pacific Ocean approximately 150 km south of Tokyo in between Toshima and Nii-jima, in the northern portion of the Izu archipelago, Japan.

 Geography

 The island is the remnant of an andesite lava dome with sheer sides, the only visible portion of a submarine volcanic caldera.
 The above sea-level portion has a surface area of approximately 0.4 square kilometers, with a summit height of 210 m.
 The main island is surrounded by a number of rocks.

 Despite its small size, the island was formerly inhabited during the Meiji period by a small community of fishermen who also engaged in sericulture, or silk farming.
 A small Shinto shrine still exists on the island.

 Natural history

 This island shares many similarities in its biodiversity with neighboring islands such as Nii-jima.
 Being surrounded by rough sea, vicinity to the island is rather difficult to visit in fact, and this made the natural environments of the islands and nearby atolls protected.
 Indo-Pacific bottlenose dolphins that newly inhabited around Udone-shima as their residential range has been expanded wider even onto Honshu coasts.
 Larger sharks inhabit the area.
 Historically, a breeding colony of now-extinct Japanese sea lions once existed on the island as well.